namshi/namshi.github.com/source/team/index.markdown

     He sees the Tech team as a motivation and hopes to be a coding geek someday.

+*   ##<div id="Marco Matos">Marco Matos</div>
+    {% img left team /images/marco.jpg Marco Matos %}
+    **Marco Matos** is a seasoned Senior DevOps Engineer with strong background in systems administration, Linux and ethical hacking.
+Today he's focusing in everything docker and automation, and used to maintain and teach technology in Brazil, Timor-Leste, Thailand, Indonesia, Singapore and now in Dubai.
+Always concerned about social causes, he maintains a project to teach technology for people in need.
+Just having the best time of his life :)

 *   ##<div id="Shidhin CR">Shidhin CR</div>
     {% img left team /images/shidhin.jpg Shidhin CR %}